-2.16.90 SSH_EXTRA_ARGS
+2.16.90 SSH EXTRA ARGS

-Allows to add custom parameters when Weblate is invoking SSH.
-This is useful when connecting to servers using legacy encryption or other non-standard features.
+Allows adding custom parameters when Weblate is invoking SSH.
+Useful when connecting to servers using legacy encryption or other non-standard features.

 For example when SSH connection in Weblate fails with Unable to negotiate with legacyhost: no matching key exchange method found.
-Their offer: diffie-hellman-group1-sha1, you can enable that using:
+Their offer: diffie-hellman-group1-sha1, you can turn that on using:

+'''

 SSH_EXTRA_ARGS = "-oKexAlgorithms=+diffie-hellman-group1-sha1"

+'''

-Hint: The string is evaluated by shell, so make sure to quote any whitespace and special characters.
+Hint: The string is evaluated by the shell, so ensure any whitespace and special characters is quoted.